bdionne/bitstore/Readme.md

     <aspirin, isa, anti-infective>
     <aspirin, route-of-administration oral>

 where all terms with the same subject are implicitly conjoined together as part of a concept.
 The triples contain the ids for the docs, the names above are just for clarity.
-Notice that **isa** and **route-of-administration** are relations and in general will connect multiples pairs of documents, nevertheless each relation will have a document associated with it, where we might store additional information such as whetehr the relation is transitive or has a converse.
-So all the information about what in DL one might the schema, the relations, are stored as docs as well as the concepts but they are still completely independent of one another.
-The relations betwen docs are atroed in the triple store and are orthogonal to the documents.
+Notice that **isa** and **route-of-administration** are relations and in general will connect multiples pairs of documents, nevertheless each relation will have a document associated with it, where we might store additional information such as whether the relation is transitive or has a converse.
+So all the information about what in a DL one might consider the schema, the relations, are stored as docs as well as the concepts but they are still completely independent of one another.
+The relations betwen docs are stored in the triple store and are orthogonal to the documents.
 This contrasts with the approach taken by [Riak](http://github.com/zeitgeist/riak/) with its **links** that are contained in the docs.
 Of course this requires that the triple store stay in sync as the document store is changing.

 ### Directed Acyclic Graphs

 It's fairly easy to view a triple store as a labelled graph, where each triple <source,arrow,target> represents a labelled arc connecting two nodes in the graph.
 In descriptions logics like Ontylog, the main inference process is classification, computing the subsumption relation.
 Ontylog uses what is sometimes called structural classification, it takes the concepts and builds a directed acyclic graph.
 But one can imagine forming graphs of documents in general, regardless of any logic, so the approach in Bitstore will be to layer the implementatin of ontylog on top of a more general graph data structure persisted in a triple store.
 We think this will add a lot of schema like functionality back into couchdb in a principled way.
-Users might wish to relate any documents to one another.
+Users might wish to relate any pair of documents to one another.
 We will expose the ability to relate docs this way in the REST api.
 A typical use case might be adding FOAF connections to documents representing people.

 ### Full Text Indexing